david-prinz/david-prinz.github.io/_pages/seminar.md

 Organized by [David Aretz](https://guests.mpim-bonn.mpg.de/aretz/), [Peter Teichner](https://people.mpim-bonn.mpg.de/teichner/) and myself.
 Contact: {aretz, prinz, teichner}@mpim-bonn.mpg.de

 A seminar about different topics in Mathematical Physics, broadly around Quantum Field Theory, Algebraic Topology and Differential Geometry.
-Our meetings are hosted by an assigned speaker, who gives an informal introduction to his topic.
-Alongside, we will have questions from the audience, which typically lead to a lively discussion.
+We host research talks as well as pedagogical learning talks.
+In August 2024, this seminar was combined with the one-month [QFT Workshop](https://www.mpim-bonn.mpg.de/node/13203) that took place at the MPIM.
+Specifically, on the learning side, we currently aim to understand this [Preprint](https://arxiv.org/abs/2108.13542).

 [Official MPIM seminar webpage](https://www.mpim-bonn.mpg.de/node/13069) and [program overview](https://www.mpim-bonn.mpg.de/node/13069/program).